 Extent Reporting in Appium UI testing

-Though you can generate in-built reports by JUnit, NUnit, and TestNG for Appium extent, the report becomes more helpful.
-It emphasizes more about the test report.
+Though you can generate in-built reports by JUnit, NUnit, and TestNG for Appium, the Extent report is more useful as it focuses on delivering test reports that are more detailed.

 Learn More: How to Generate Extent Reports in Selenium